Weltraumschaf/osgi-playground/README.md

 ## Setup & Run Karaf

-__NOTE__: This repo  only contains Karaf for  Linux/Unix.
-If you want  to run it on  Wndows  you  must  download  the Windows  distribution  from  the  [download site](http://karaf.apache.org/index/community/download.html#Karaf3.0.5).
+_NOTE_: This repo  only contains Karaf for  Linux/Unix.
+If you want  to run it on  Windows  you  must  download  the Windows  distribution  from  the  [download site](http://karaf.apache.org/index/community/download.html#Karaf3.0.5).

 1. run the script `setup-karaf.sh`
 2. cd into `karaf`
 3. run [Karaf][karaf] with `./bin/karaf`
-4. install [Jersey][jersey] bundles in [Karaf][karaf]
+4. install [Jersey][jersey] bundles in [Karaf][karaf]:
+    - `bundle:install mvn:com.sun.jersey/jersey-core/1.18.1`
-    - bundle:install mvn:com.sun.jersey/jersey-core/1.18.1
+    - `bundle:install mvn:com.sun.jersey/jersey-server/1.18.1`
-    - bundle:install mvn:com.sun.jersey/jersey-server/1.18.1
+    - `bundle:install mvn:com.sun.jersey/jersey-servlet/1.18.1`
+5. build the features with `mvn clean install`
+6. install the features:
-    - bundle:install mvn:com.sun.jersey/jersey-servlet/1.18.1
+    - `feature:repo-add mvn:de.weltraumschaf.nas/nas-features/1.0.0-SNAPSHOT/xml`
+    - `feature:install nas-service nas-ui`

+*Hint*: If  you changed  the code you  only need to  invoke `mvn  clean deploy`.
+This will build  all the stuff and  copies the bundle JARs into  the auto deploy directory of Karaf (`karaf/deploy`).

 ## Tutorials